-Students tailor their studies in the Energy and Environment concentration to best-prepare for diverse careers in environmental and energy law, regulation, policymaking, research, consulting, and advocacy.
-Selecting among many elective courses, students can choose to develop deep expertise in an environmental sector, like air quality, clean tech, or climate change mitigation, or sample courses that lend a broader perspective on contemporary environment and energy topics.
+You can prepare for a career in environmental and energy law, regulation, policymaking, research, consulting, and advocacy.
+With electives, you can either develop deep expertise in a sector like climate change mitigation, or gain a broad perspective on contemporary environment and energy topics.

-- Learn from broad and unrivaled faculty expertise in environmental and energy policy analysis.
-From evaluating policies to conserve natural habitat in the Amazon, promoting diffusion of solar photovoltaics in the U.S., providing clean energy and water technologies in Central and South Asia to delivering renewable energy in Sub-Saharan Africa, Sanford’s many environment and energy policy experts are generating rigorous research to inform pressing policy challenges, including persistent pollution and climate change risks.
 Faculty are recognized for their expertise around the world, advising the White House, the U.S Environmental Protection Agency, the World Bank, the InterAmerican Development Bank, state governments, and policymakers.
-They have contributed to National Academy of Sciences reports on decarbonization and climate damage evaluation, Intergovernmental Panel on Climate Change assessments, the Global Assessment Report on Biodiversity and Ecosystem Services and the Lancet-Rockefeller Commission on Planetary Health.
+They have contributed to National Academy of Sciences reports, Intergovernmental Panel on Climate Change assessments, the Global Assessment Report on Biodiversity and Ecosystem Services and the Lancet-Rockefeller Commission on Planetary Health.

-- Choose among dozens of diverse elective courses on law, politics, economics, and policy across the Duke campus.
 Options include Climate Change Economics and Policy; International Environmental Policy; Collective Action; Sustainable Development; Environment & Development; Energy & Development; Global Environmental Health.
-Students are afforded tremendous flexibility in formulating curricula that takes advantage of broad expertise.
+Students are afforded flexibility in formulating curricula that takes advantage of broad expertise.
 Duke’s unparalleled campus-wide commitment to solving environmental and energy problems is leveraged by students with diverse interests in these policy domains.

-- Join experts at Duke’s Nicholas Institute for Environmental Policy Solutions in designing policy responses to the most pressing environmental and energy challenges.
-From global plastics pollution to ecosystem and community resiliency in North Carolina to energy access in South Asia and Sub-Saharan Africa, faculty are uncovering solutions.
-Nicholas Institute experts operate at the intersection of academia and the policy world, informing design of carbon market programs in the U.S. and around the world, engaging utilities, regulators, and environmental groups in planning the electric grid of the future, and leading the world in development of ecosystem accounts that more fully reflect the wellbeing and sustainability of our communities.
+Nicholas Institute experts operate at the intersection of academia and the policy world, informing design of carbon market programs around the world, engaging utilities, regulators, and environmental groups in planning the electric grid of the future, and leading the world in development of ecosystem accounts that more fully reflect the wellbeing and sustainability of our communities.
 Gain unprecedented insights into environmental policymaking and access to the leaders making environmental policy improvements.

-- Statistical tools to test hypotheses and to evaluate policies and programs, including experimental and quasi-experimental approaches to estimating parameters of interest;
+- Statistical tools to test hypotheses and to evaluate policies and programs

-- Analytic tools to investigate the efficiency and equity implications of environmental programs and energy regulations and conduct welfare analyses, including partial equilibrium and general equilibrium analysis.
+- Analytic tools to investigate the efficiency and equity implications of environmental programs and energy regulations and conduct welfare analyses

-- Methods to determine the value of non-market environmental resources, like clean air, recreation sites, and ecosystem services, including stated-preference survey design;
+- Methods to determine the value of non-market environmental resources (like clean air)

-- Policy expertise and research experience pursuant to completion of an environment or energy-oriented master project, often specific to the research interests of a public or private sector client operating in the energy and environment space.
+- Policy expertise and research experience specific to the research interests of a client in the energy and environment space.

 Policy Concentration Advisor